 for $1 \ge a>0$, which quantifies how well the descent direction aims toward a minimizer $x^\ast$.
-Using a stochastic parameterization of Nesterov momentum's algorithm, we show that we obtain accelerated bounds when this alignment constant $a$ is sufficiently large (Section~\ref{sec:mom_cv}).
+We show how \eqref{eq:intro_ac} relates to strong-quasar convexity, and show that it helps to define a specific reparameterization of this latter class.
+In Section~\ref{sec:cv_results}, we study the convergence of gradient descent, gradient flow, the Nesterov momentum algorithm and the Nesterov ODE for functions that are both PL and satisfy the aiming condition.
+Using a stochastic parameterization of Nesterov momentum's algorithm, we show that we obtain accelerated bounds when the alignment constant $a$ is sufficiently large (\cref{sec:mom_cv}).

 \textbf{(3.)} We relax the aiming condition by requiring it to hold only on average along the optimization trajectory, recovering similar convergence rates (Section~\ref{sec:avg}).
 It shows that acceleration can be achieved as long as \eqref{eq:intro_ac} holds over a sufficiently large fraction of the optimization path, better reflecting the behavior of practical optimization algorithms.